gabyNicliz/or-javascript-exercise/README.md

 # or-javascript-exercise

-npm install to install dependencies
+On the command prompt:

+In the project root to install depencencies: npm install

+To run project:
-npm start to run project.
+  npm start